demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 ---
 # All I know about JavaScript functions

-JavaScript is all functions.
-It should be called FunctionScript because it's all about functions.
-Functions are just functions when we write them.
-When we use them as object ( class ) members, we call them methods.
-We never call them routines, please don't.
+JavaScript is all about functions,  it should be called FunctionScript .
+Functions are just functions, a reusable piece of code.
+When we use them in cotext of object ( class ), we call them methods.
+We never call them routines in any case, please don't.

 ## Simple function